Slippy2k/hode-cyxx/techdocs/win32.md

 ## Assets

-There are three files for each level :

-* .LVL : contains the palettes, bitmaps, sprites and pre-calculated tables for shadows
-* .MST : contains the bytecode and triggers for the monster logic
-* .SSS : contains the sound and music files also some bytecode and triggers for playback

 SETUP.DAT contains several files for the options, menus and the hint screens.

 ![Hint 3](img/hint03.png) ![Hint 6](img/hint06.png)

 HOD.PAF contains the cinematics.
 PAF stands for Packed Animation File.

+There are three files for each level :

+* .LVL : contains the palettes, bitmaps, sprites and pre-calculated tables for shadows
+* .MST : contains the bytecode and triggers for the monster logic
+* .SSS : contains the sound and triggers

 ## Compression

-The engine uses two different compressions :
+The engine uses two different compressions for graphics :

 * RLE for graphics decoded at runtime (sprites)
 * LZW for static bitmaps (menu, hints and level screen backgrounds)